 Most of the drawbacks of previous debt consolidation options are eliminated in this option.

 You borrow money from your 401K retirement saving plan and use it for consolidation.
 After that to cure the retirement account you pay back this money with the interest rate included.

 This depends on the policy of your employer whether you can borrow or not.
-And if yes then how much you can borrow.
+And if yes then how much you can borrow?
 Usually, it is 50% of total assets or $50,000 whichever is less.
-On 27 March 2020 American president signed a bill that includes a $2 trillion coronavirus emergency relief package.
+On 27 March 2020, the American president signed a bill that includes a $2 trillion coronavirus emergency relief package.
 And now the 401K borrowing amount is doubled to $100,000.

 But here no lender, creditor, or debt collector is involved.
-This is your money which you’re deducting from your retirement plan and using it for your needs.
-Therefore you’re taking from one of your pockets and putting it into another pocket.
-Now you’re clear on how does debt consolidation work in the case of a 401K loan.
+This is the money that you’re deducting from your retirement plan and using for your needs.
+Therefore you’re taking it from one of your pockets and putting it into another pocket.
+Now you’re clear on how debt consolidation works in the case of a 401K loan.

 Upsides and downsides of 401K loan

 Here are the benefits of borrowing a 401K loan: